Back to Home

 Build the relational model

-As content flows in, ForgeBench identifies the operational entities in your data — the equipment, the people, the materials, the procedures, the facilities — and maps how they relate to each other.
-A mention of "CNC Mill #4" in an SOP gets linked to the same machine in a maintenance log and a purchase order.
+As content flows in, ForgeBench identifies the operational entities in your data — the people, the materials, the processes, the contracts, the facilities — and maps how they relate to each other.
+A mention of "Project Alpha" in an email gets linked to the same project in a status report and a client contract.

 3